-Andrew became principal of the London Symphony Orchestra in 1986 following the footsteps of the late Jack Brymer.
-During his orchestral career he has also maintained his place on the worldwide solo concert platform alongside an active role in the field of chamber music.
+Andrew Marriner has held the position of principal clarinet in the London Symphony Orchestra since 1986, when he succeeded the late Jack Brymer.
+During his orchestral career Andrew has maintained a presence on the worldwide solo concert platform, in the field of chamber music, and as a teacher.

-Andrew is in demand as a teacher and woodwind consultant and gives masterclasses, coaches orchestras and adjudicates competitions all around the world.
-He is visiting Professor at the Royal Academy of Music, and was awarded an Hon.
-Ram in 1996.
+Much in demand as a teacher and woodwind consultant, Andrew gives master classes, coaches orchestras, and adjudicates competitions all around the world.
+He is Professor at the Guildhall School of Music and Drama, and the Royal Academy of Music; in 1996, he was awarded an Hon.
+Ram.

 In addition to numerous recordings with the LSO and the Academy of St Martin in the Fields, Andrew has recorded the core solo and chamber clarinet repertoire for various labels, including Philips, EMI, Chandos and Collins Classics.
 Recent recording projects include Ronald Corp’s Clarinet Quintet with the New London Orchestra, and Howard Blake’s Clarinet Concerto with Sir Neville Marriner and the Academy of St Martin in the Fields for Pentatone.
 As a member of the LSO, Andrew’s playing can be heard on dozens of feature film and television soundtracks, including those for three Oscar-winning Best Pictures – Amadeus, Braveheart and The King’s Speech – as well as John Williams’s scores for the Star Wars and Harry Potter films.

 Andrew Marriner is a Buffet Crampon Artist.